 Choose a panel layout

-data-layout controls how the chat panel sits relative to your site content.
-Two modes:
+data-layout controls how the chat panel opens on desktop.

 <script